Arshonda/base_bg/README.md

 -   **`BridgeConfig`**: A dedicated class for loading and validating all necessary configuration from environment variables (`.env` file).
 This centralizes configuration management.
 -   **`BlockchainConnector`**: A wrapper around the `web3.py` library.
 It abstracts the complexities of connecting to an EVM RPC endpoint, loading contract ABIs, and interacting with smart contracts.
 The listener uses two instances of this class: one for the source chain and one for the destination chain.
 -   **`EventProcessor`**: Contains the core business logic.
-It takes raw event data, validates it against a set of rules (e.g., has the event been processed already?), and transforms it into a clean data structure ready for the next step.
+It takes raw event data, validates it against a set of rules (e.g., checking if the event nonce has already been processed), and transforms it into a clean data structure ready for the next step.
 -   **`TransactionSubmitter`**: Manages all aspects of creating and sending a transaction to the destination chain.
 It handles gas price estimation, account nonce management, transaction signing with the validator's private key, and (simulated) submission.
 -   **`CrossChainBridgeListener`**: The main orchestrator.
 It initializes all other components and runs the primary infinite loop.
 It is responsible for polling for new blocks, fetching events, passing them to the `EventProcessor`, and then passing the results to the `TransactionSubmitter`.
 It also manages persistence by saving the last scanned block number to a file.